Author |

 Site Supporter

-everett bill wrote: Most people are so pre-occupied they are oblivious to their surroundings.
-There's a lot of truth to this.
-I wouldn't worry about it too much.
+Now, not so much.
+Most people are so pre-occupied they are oblivious to their surroundings.

 Site Supporter